Limit theorems for 2D invasion percolation: Further results for invasion percolation

-\begin{proof}[Proof of Corollary~\ref{cor:SLLN2}] We start with the proof of the first statement.
+This completes the proof of the corollary. \end{pf*} \begin{pf*}{Proof of Corollary \ref{cor:SLLN2}} We start with the proof of the first statement.
 Take $r >1/2$.
-The SLLN for outlets gives that $({\mathbf O}(n)-a(n))/n^r \to 0$ a.s. as $n \to \infty$.
-Theorem~1.4 in \cite{DS} states that there are constants $C_{1}>0$ and $C_{2}<\infty$ such that with probability $1$, for all large $n$,
+The SLLN for outlets gives that $({\mathbf O}(n)-a(n))/n^r \to0$ a.s. as $n \to\infty$.
+Theorem 1.4 in \cite{DS} states that there are constants $C_{1}>0$ and $C_{2}<\infty$ such that with probability $1$, for all large $n$,

 This implies that there exist constants $C_{3}>0$ and $C_{4}<\infty$ such that with probability $1$, for all large $n$,

 Therefore,